arabog/ALX-Study-1/Readme.md

 ```

 **switch**
-If you need to do too many if / else / if blocks to perform a check, perhaps because you need to check the exact value of a variable, then switch can be very useful to you.
+If you need to do too many `if / else / if` blocks to perform a check, perhaps because you need to check the exact value of a variable, then `switch` can be very useful to you.

-You can provide a variable as condition, and a series of case entry points for each value you expect:
+You can provide a variable as condition, and a series of case entry points to each value you expect:

 ```
 int a = 1;

-switch (a) {
+switch (a) {    <------condition case 0:       <------ value expected
-  case 0:
     /* do something */
     break;
-  case 1:
+  case 1:       <------ value expected
     /* do something else */
     break;
-  case 2:
+  case 2:       <------ value expected
     /* do something else */
     break;
 }
 ```

-We need a break keyword at the end of each case to avoid the next case being executed when the one before ends.
+We need a `break` keyword at the end of each case to avoid the next case being executed when the one before ends.
 This "cascade" effect can be useful in some creative ways.

-You can add a "catch-all" case at the end, labeled default:
+You can add a "catch-all" case at the end, labeled `default`:

 ```
 int a = 1;